YuanEldaif/YuanDu-Netlify/content/post/2019-07-30-my-journey-of-being-research-statistician/index.md

 ![](https://media.giphy.com/media/Maz1hoeGskARW/giphy.gif)

 I've always been a person with a curious mind that constantly searches and looks for the truth.
-The wonder of history and the future, pursuing on the insights drives me to the field of Statistics.
-I didn't choose this field but accidentally inspired to be in the field.
+The wonder of history and the future, and pursuing on the insights drives me to the field of Statistics.
+I didn't choose this field but I was accidentally inspired to be in the field.
 It was difficult for me to understand all the mathmatics and it's still difficult till this day.
 But the more I know, the better I understand that how much I don't know.

 **Powerlessness**